Camps and Excursions

 Parent Slips

 Prior to incursions, excursions or camps, information is provided to, and permission sought from, parents and carers.
-St Peter Chanel, like many other Brisbane Catholic Education Schools uses Parent Slips, a paperless permission-form system that allows schools to electronically create, send and collect responses from parents and carers.
+St Peter Chanel, like many other Brisbane Catholic Education schools, uses Parent Slips, a paperless permission-form system that allows schools to electronically create, send and collect responses from parents and carers.
 Using this system allows parents the ability to view the slip again via the Parent Portal (accessible on mobile devices), giving them the important information about the event at their fingertips, where in the past, paper versions may have been lost or destroyed.

 At times, parent volunteers are also asked for; however, all attending parents must have completed the 'Student Protection and Code of Conduct Training for Volunteers and Other Personnel' prior to the day.